redis/redis/CONTRIBUTING.md

 try to popularize it, have other users commenting and sharing their point of view and so forth.
 This helps.

-4. For minor fixes just open a pull request on Github.
+4. For minor fixes just open a pull request on GitHub.

 Thanks!